conan-io/docs/integrations/ros.rst

 In this case, we will install the 11.0.2 version of `fmt` and Conan will generate files for CMake and ROS so we can build the `str_printer` package later.

-To install the `fmt` library using conan we should do the following:
+To install the `fmt` library using Conan we should do the following:

 .. code-block:: bash